Best time to visit the Galapagos Islands

 If, however, you’re an avid diver — and don't mind cooler temperatures — the cool season (June to November) might suit you better.

 Keen to take a trip?
-Contact our local experts, and browse our customisable Ecuador itineraries, many of which include the Galapagos.
+Contact our local experts, and check our customised Ecuador itinerary, which can include the Galapagos if you wish.

 Bartolome Island, Galapagos, Ecuador.
 Bartolome Island is a volcanic islet in the Galapagos Islands with an amazing viewpoint at the top © Seumas Christie-Johnston/Shutterstock